blbadger/blbadger.github.io/gpu-server.md

 Power must be supplied to each of the sockets on the right of the server in the photo below (actually one can also bypass the sockets and install a cable into the cages next to the sockets, but I thought this would be more of a pain to do).
 Each socket has a +12V (left) and GND (right) connection, and the server expects 80 amps per socket.

-To get the power from the PSU to sockets I used a combination of 4 AWG battery cable and 1/4" solid copper bus bar used to insert into the sockets, and for collecting the inputs for the +12V and GND.
+To get the power from the PSU to sockets I used a combination of 4 AWG battery cable and 1/8" thick by 1" wide solid copper bus bar used to insert into the sockets, and for collecting the inputs for the +12V and GND.
 The 4 AWG cable turned out to be overkill, and I would choose 6 or 8 AWG if doing this over.
 To make things simple, standard convention is followed where red is HIGH +12V (nominal) and black is LOW, 0V.

 ![server]({{https://blbadger.github.io}}/server_setup/server_prepower.jpg)